AngelYahir/Dotfiles/README.md

 ![vscode](./assets/vscode.png)

 ### Cider
 I use apple music and the apple music client in windows it's horrible.
-I recommend buy cider for $3.99 usd you got this.
+I recommend buy [client](https://cider.sh) for $3.99 usd you got this.
 I use the [catppuccin](https://github.com/catppuccin/cider) theme.

 ![cider](./assets/cider.png)